-Visiting India is like visiting sixth of world: German Foreign Minister Baerbock | Law-Order
+Visiting India is like visiting sixth of world: German foreign minister Baerbock | Law-Order

 - India

-India will have a decisive influence in shaping the international order in the 21st century, especially in the Indo-Pacific, German Foreign Minister Annalena Baerbock said as she kicked off her two-day visit to the national capital.
+India will have a decisive influence in shaping the international order in the 21st century, especially in the Indo-Pacific, German Foreign Minister Annalena Baerbock said as she kicked off her two-day visit to the national capital on Monday.

-That we want to strengthen economic and security policy cooperation with India beyond strategic partnership are not empty words, she said.

-The German foreign minister arrived here Monday morning and is scheduled to hold wide-ranging talks with her Indian counterpart S Jaishankar.
+The German foreign minister arrived here this morning and is scheduled to hold wide-ranging talks with her Indian counterpart S Jaishankar.

+''That we want to strengthen our economic, climate and security policy cooperation with India beyond our strategic partnership, are not empty words,'' she said while calling India a natural partner of Germany.

+Baerbock said both sides will also sign a mobility agreement ''that will make it easier for our people to study, do research and work in each other's country.''
+The German foreign minister also appreciated India's role in helping the G20 at its summit in Bali last month to take a ''clearer'' position against the Russian war of aggression in Ukraine.

 ''There is no doubt that India will have a decisive influence on shaping the international order in the 21st century -- in the Indo-Pacific and beyond,'' she said.